GopherSecurity/gopher-mcp/examples/typescript/calculator-hybrid/README.md

 4. **Filter Configuration**: Enable/configure filters as needed:
    - Request logging for observability
    - Rate limiting for API protection
-   - Circuit breaker for resilience
+   - Circuit breaker for resilience (already configured)
-   - Metrics for monitoring
+   - Metrics for monitoring with real-time callbacks

 ## Key Features